Erin Gray

-Erin Gray (born January 7, 1950) is an American model, casting agent, and actress whose roles include Colonel Wilma Deering in the science fiction television series Buck Rogers in the 25th Century and Kate Summers-Stratton in the situation comedy Silver Spoons.
+Erin Gray (born January 7, 1950) is an American actress who began her career as a model.
+She has also worked as a casting agent.
+Her roles include Colonel Wilma Deering in the science fiction television series Buck Rogers in the 25th Century and Kate Summers-Stratton in the situation comedy Silver Spoons.

 Early life

-Gray was born on January 7, 1950, in Honolulu, Territory of Hawaii (now state of Hawaii), the daughter of Diane and Daniel Gray.
 When Gray was eight, her parents separated.
-Gray lived with her grandparents in Palm Springs, California for a few years.
+Gray lived with her grandparents in Palm Springs, California, for a few years.
 Eventually she and her mother moved to Larkspur, California.

 Gray attended Redwood High School and finished her last semester at Pacific Palisades High School.
 She briefly attended college at UCLA, majoring in mathematics, but she left school to pursue a career in modeling and moved to New York.

 Career

-Gray started her career in modelling.
-She entered her first contest and won a modelling assignment in St. Louis when she was 14 years old.
+Gray started her career in modeling.
+She entered her first contest and won a modeling assignment in St. Louis when she was 14 years old.
 Commercials followed in Los Angeles.
 She also appeared on television in 1967 as a dancer in Malibu U. However, she decided to move to New York City to further her modeling career.
 "By 1975, Gray was one of the nation's top TV models, earning $100,000 a year."
 Having developed an interest in acting, she auditioned for parts during her frequent trips to Los Angeles.

 In 1978, she landed her first starring role, on the miniseries Evening in Byzantium.
 Following good notices, Gray was put on a seven-year contract at Universal Studios, which led directly to her taking the role of Colonel Wilma Deering in Buck Rogers in the 25th Century, at first for a theatrically released movie, then for a weekly TV series.
-Gray's trim, shapely figure, augmented by a tight, one-piece Spandex jumpsuit uniform, was popular with the show's predominantly young male audience.
+Gray, wearing a Spandex jumpsuit, was popular with the show's predominantly young male audience.

 Gray was aware of the sexiness of her tight uniform.
 Her character, the female lead, also had a high profile in the show, second only to Gil Gerard in the starring role and representing an early example of a strong female character in a science fiction setting.
-Gray was thus seen as an important role model for female viewers, as she explained to an interviewer:
+Gray was seen as an important role model for female viewers, as she explained to an interviewer: